 While toe walking is completely normal as children learn to walk, it should phase out by age 2.
 If children with cerebral palsy continue to walk on their toes past 2 years old, it’s most likely because spasticity in the calves is pulling the heels up.
+If a child continues toe walking beyond age 2, spasticity may continue increasing and toe walking may become a habit that’s very difficult to break.

 This article will further explain what causes toe walking in children with cerebral palsy, its risks, and how to treat it.